ChristianFager/mobile_skiing_accelerometer/readme.txt

 Make sure in Project Settings -> Editor -> Device you select 'Any iOS Device' or the device you are using.

-Thanks to the people in the Unity forums for help with the lowpass & pitch/roll calculations.
+Thanks to the people in the Unity forums for help with the lowpass & pitch/roll calculations & lowpass filtering.